Academic Policies and Procedures

 Under this system, "pass" is defined as work of a quality earning a grade of at least "C" and "fail" is defined as work of a quality earning a grade of "C-" or below unless the instructor indicates a different criterion for the grade of "pass."
+Pass/fail grades do not calculate into the gpa.
 Taking a course on the pass/fail basis requires approval of the instructor.
 In courses numbered 300 and above, pass/fail may be taken by permission of the instructor only.
 It is the responsibility of each individual instructor to indicate at the beginning of the course the standards for passing and failing work in that course.
 Some departments may prohibit use of the pass/fail option in specific courses and, normally, pass/fail work should not be included among courses taken for the major or minor or certificate program requirements, or, effective with the Fall 2009 matriculating class, to satisfy any specific graduation requirement.

 Courses taught on the credit/no credit system may not be taken on a pass/fail basis.
 Students may elect to take no more than one course on a pass/fail basis each semester and no more than a total of four pass/fail courses among the 32 required for graduation.
 Changes to or from a pass/fail grading basis must be made during the add/drop period.